Sex is One of the Problems with Modern Government Or, Think of a Sunset Clause as a Condom;

 Modern Bureaucracy: The Global Warming of the State!

 The more wealth we have, the more government we demand.
 Almost every decent person wants a social safety-net.
 In an economic turndown, we wonder, 'What are we doing?'
 Should the state spend more or less?
 Should we chalk up an even greater debt?
-For sometime I’ve maintained that devoid of accumulated national and provincial debts, Canada would emerge from this crisis as the strongest economy in the world.
+For sometime I’ve maintained that devoid of accumulated national and provincial debts, Canada would emerge from economic crises as the strongest economy in the world.
 Being debt free is a huge economic advantage.
 By all means buy government services.
 Let us be a Just society; but let us also follow two or three essential rules: pay as you go, (i.e., no deficits); use a flat tax, (i.e., no consumer taxes); have sunset clauses on every single agency, (i.e., accept the fact that we collectively make mistakes sometimes and that certain things that the state attempts to do, because of abuse or the nature of the service just can’t be worked out).
 Demand more for your tax dollars.
 Make workers in the public sphere adhere to private-sector standards on benefits and absenteeism with restrictions on striking if they supply the only service available.
-Control the bureaucracy or it will control you!
+Control the bureaucracy or it will control you; and be assured, sometimes -- much more often than you think -- doing nothing is the better choice.
+In complicated dynamic inter-dependant systems unintended consequences can't be predicted but inevitably occur, often disastrously.